Join today for the 2026-2027 School year

 • Option between graded track or completion certificate

-• Choose between the standard track (which is already rigorous and challenging) and the extra challenge track (good for students that are very interested in math or those that are training for math competitions)
+• Choose between the standard track (which is already rigorous and challenging) and the extra challenge track (good for students that are very interested in theoretical math or those that are training for high level math competitions)

 • Online or paper based homework sets with weekly writing response practice

-• Optional weekly office hour with Dr. Finotti, and a second hour available by request
+• Optional live weekly office hours with Dr. Finotti

 Delve deep in a small group

 In the weekly live zoom meetings, prep videos, and interactions with fellow students, our PreCalculus students will have the opportunity to take a deep dive into the several mathematical topics.
-This course is unique in that it covers a kind of "smattering" of various topics in order to fully prepare students for Calculus and other university level Math courses.
+This course is unique in that it covers an array of various topics in order to fully prepare students for Calculus and other university level Math courses.

 Class size will be capped at 12 students so that every student will have the necessary support and opportunity to interact and be heard.
 The class meetings will be interactive in a growth-mindset, supportive, mistakes-encouraged environment with the appropriate level of challenge to keep the group growing!